-Patrick John Atkinson was raised in Bismarck, North Dakota and attended Minnesota State University, Moorhead, during which time he worked at the Center for Parents and Children as a crisis line operator counseling runaways and victims of domestic abuse, homelessness, and sexual assault.
-It was from these crisis calls that Mr. Atkinson learned about contemporary human trafficking in America, a shaping force for his later years.
-He graduated magna cum laude in 1981 from MSUM with degrees in Social Work and Criminal Justice.
-After graduation in 1981, Patrick turned down lucrative corporate job offers to work with runaways, prostitutes, and gang members in New York City Hell’s Kitchen until 1983, when he learned about the civil conflicts that affected Central America.
-Mr. Atkinson resigned his position in New York City and moved to Central America where he began a twenty-five-year international career in war-zone reconciliation and post-war reconstruction.
+Patrick John Atkinson was raised in Bismarck, North Dakota and attended Minnesota State University – Moorhead, during which time he worked at the Center for Parents and Children as a crisis line operator counseling runaways and victims of domestic abuse, homelessness, and sexual assault.
+It was here, where the most common calls revolved around the issues that send youth into the streets: physical and sexual abuse, and alcoholic or drug-addicted families, that Mr. Atkinson learned about contemporary human trafficking in America, a shaping force for his later years.

 Current Roles and Charities